manu-urba/dart-covid19-api/README.md

 https://pub.dev/documentation/covid19/latest/covid19/covid19-library.html

 ## More info
-- API is fetched from https://api.covid19api.com
+- API is fetched from https://api.covid19api.com (JHU CSSE COVID-19 Data)
 - This is my first API wrapper and my first project in dart, I'll be happy to get any recommendation ❤️